GryllsAddons/ShaguTweaks-mods/README.md

 *mods\unitframes-energy-tick.lua*
 *Adds an energy & mana tick to the player frame.*

-- **Unit Frame Healthbar Colors**
-*mods\unitframes-healthbar-color.lua*
-*Changes the unitframe and nameplate healthbar color when at 20% health or lower.*

 - **Unit Frame Name Class Colors**
 *mods\unitframes-nameclasscolor.lua*
 *Adds name class colors to the player, pet, target, tot and party unit frames.*